 “What kept me going was that, I want to help other people so that they don't suffer...
 I never give up.
 I want to get to the highest level so that I can help the deprived people in society.”

 Her hopes and aspirations for a better future for herself, her family and community, however, did not end there.
-In 2015, Dorcas was selected for the MasterCard Foundation Scholars Program at CAMFED, enabling her to continue to university.
-Soon after, she joined CAMFED’s CAMA alumnae network where she found inspiration from like-minded young women, harnessing their inner strength to bring about real and lasting change in their communities.
+In 2015, Dorcas was selected for the Mastercard Foundation Scholars Program at CAMFED, enabling her to continue to university.
+Soon after, she joined the CAMFED Association (CAMA), where she found inspiration from like-minded young women, harnessing their inner strength to bring about real and lasting change in their communities.
 An awareness of how different things could have been if her mother had been able to complete school strengthened Dorcas’ resolve to help young mothers and victims of early marriage.
-With fellow CAMA members, Dorcas meets with students, parents and other community members to impress upon them the importance of girls’ education and the negative consequences of teen pregnancy and child marriage.
-To date, Dorcas has personally assisted six teenage mothers to return to school.
+With fellow CAMFED Association members, Dorcas meets with students, parents and other community members to impress upon them the importance of girls’ education and the negative consequences of teen pregnancy and child marriage.
+She has personally assisted nine drop-out students, some affected by early childbearing, to return to school.

-Currently in her third year of an undergraduate program in Development Planning, Dorcas plans to specialise in health policy planning.
-In her free time, she volunteers as Vice Chair of her university’s CAMA chapter and operational lead of the NGO Advocacy for Social Inclusion and Girls’ Education (ASIGE), an organization she founded two years ago in her home district in the Upper East Region.
+At university, Dorcas pursued an undergraduate degree in Development Planning, with a special interest in health policy planning.
+She continued to volunteer with the CAMFED Association and was selected as Vice Chair of her university’s chapter.
+Whilst still studying she also decided to found her own NGO, Advocacy for Social Inclusion and Girls’ Education (ASIGE), in her home district in the Upper East Region.
 With a Board comprising the District Girl Child Officer, Queen Mother and other community stakeholders, Dorcas says their mission is to advocate for “those who are unable to get their basic needs...
 And in terms of girls’ education: teenage mothers, primary and secondary schoolgirls.”